-The winner of each half of the contest will get a free copy of Pro Football Prospectus 2006, once it's fresh off the printing press next year.
-The person with the best score in both halves combined wins a very special Loser League grand prize: a Ryan Leaf replica San Diego Chargers jersey (size 48).
-Win the whole year and one half and you get the jersey and a book.
+The winner of each half of the contest will get a free copy of Pro Football Prospectus 2007, once it's fresh off the printing press next year.
+The person with the best score in both halves combined wins a very special Loser League grand prize.
+We don't know what it is yet, but it will be super duper special.
 We'll update the full standings every week on the website and highlight some of the best performers each week in Scramble for the Ball.

 Need help drafting your team?
 Here are some folks that I like for the first half of the year:

 RB: Your ideal RB candidate will get 8-12 carries a game, every game.
 That usually means the slightly lesser half of a running back by committee.
 Unfortunately, going into the season it's awfully tough to guess at who that will be.
-There's no way right now to say who is going to end up with the majority of the carries in Carolina or Pittsburgh, for example, over the first nine weeks of the season.
+There's no way right now to say who is going to end up with the majority of the carries in Tennessee or Houston.

-For your first two running backs in this contest, I'd recommend staying away from these risky situations and instead look for starting running backs in poor offenses that will most likely get at least eight carries a game.
-Last season, no one fit this description better than Kevan Barlow.
-Barlow was hands down the best RB Loser League performer over the full 2004 season.
-Barlow had seven games where he scored six points or less, virtually unheard of numbers from a starting tailback.
-Frank Gore may eventually take away his carries, but Barlow will likely be given until midseason to hold onto his job.
+For at least your first two running backs in this contest, I'd recommend staying away from these risky situations and instead look for starting running backs in poor offenses that will most likely get at least eight carries a game.
+No one fits this description better than first ballot Loser League Hall of Famer Kevan Barlow.
+Barlow was the best Loser League performer in 2004, and kept up his strong performance for most of 2005.
+As the starter for the New York Jets, Barlow should continue to average under 3.5 yards per carry while failing to find the end zone.

 WR: The key to a championship caliber Loser League franchise is your wide receivers.
+It is also the toughest position to pick.
 This is the position where you stand the best chance of putting up consistently low numbers every week.
 You want your two wide receivers to combine for under ten points a week.
 What you want to look for are #2 or #3 wide receivers on bad offenses, or receivers that are in decent offenses, but don't get looks in the red zone.

 K: Neil Rackers used to be a guaranteed first round pick in our weekly Loser League draft back when he was a Bengal.
-However, now that he's with the Cardinals, he has somehow learned to be an effective placekicker, so my recommendation is to look elsewhere.
+Oh, how times have changed.